Water Experiences

 "Watsu with Frances was so deep, nourishing and restorative.
 It was a womb-like experience.
 I felt held and supported and felt like my body was being deeply listened to.
 It's kind of beyond words, something to be experienced."
 Kristen

-Currently offered one Saturday per month in a warm, saltwater pool.
+Currently offered the second Saturday of each month in a warm, saltwater pool.

 -